erikpukinskis/confgen/README.md

 confgen <builds> <presets>

 Examples:
-  confgen app+server+package dist@app+package codegen@app:queries react vitest
-  confgen lib+app+package dist@lib react vitest
-  confgen lib+package dist@lib codegen@lib:schema:resolvers vitest
+  confgen @app @server @package dist:app:package codegen:app:queries react vitest confgen @lib @app @package dist:lib react vitest confgen @lib @package dist:lib codegen:lib:schema:resolvers vitest

 Options:
-  <builds>     Plus-separated selection of "builds" i.e. folders with code meant to be
+  <builds>     Space separated selection of "builds" i.e. folders with code meant to be
                run in a specific environment:

-                  lib — code is called via a library interface (either in Node or the browser) app — code that boots in an HTML context in the browser server — code that boots in Node package — code that consumes the build (e.g. dist tests, or an app wrapper)
+                  @lib — code is called via a library interface (either in Node or the browser)
+                  @app — code that boots in an HTML context in the browser
+                  @server — code that boots in Node
+                  @package — code that consumes the build (e.g. dist tests, or an app wrapper)

                 These folders (lib/, app/, etc) are the ONLY folders which may be used for source code.